alshedivat/al-folio/_posts/2022-02-16-audio_eda_and_modeling.md

 For now we haven't looked at the actual audio recordings during our EDA.
 As we saw before, we have a lot of options (i.e. in waveform or as STFT, mel or mfccs spectrogram).
 For this exploration here, let's go ahead look at the mel spectrograms.

 **However**, before we can do that we need to consider one thing: The audio samples are all of different length, meaning that the spectrograms will also have different length.
-Therefore, to normalize all recordings, let's put cut them to a lenght of exactly 3 second.
+Therefore, to normalize all recordings, let's put cut them to a length of exactly 3 second.
 Meaning, samples that are too short will be filled up, while samples that are too long will be cut.

 ```python
 # Two helper functions for audio data preparation